 We use radio to amplify youth voices across Africa, giving them the skills and tools to speak about their lives

-The youth reporters broadcast their show ‘Ghetto Genius’ on their community radio station every week, sharing their views on issues that affect their lives.
-Today they tell us about their relationship experience and why they think it is an important conversation.
+The Children’s Radio Foundation youth reporters in Ikageng, South Africa take to the microphone at their community radio station every week, sharing their views on issues that affect their lives.
+In this feature, they speak to us about their relationship experiences, and why they think it is a conversation worth having.

 Our South African Youth Reporters from Lebowakgomo in the Limpopo Province (South Africa) won the 2013 Youth Award for the Radio for Peacebuilding Africa (RFPA) Competition!

 Today our Youth Reporter Taetso Mphahlele (17 years old), a member of the South Africa Young Reporters Network is picking the Youth Award in Kigali Rwanda at the RFPA Awards Ceremony on behalf of his team’s show ‘Boom Talk’ on community radio station Greater Lebowakgomo FM.